Pollo (gamer)

-Miguel Moreno (born May 8, 2008), better known as Pollo is a Mexican-American professional Fortnite Battle Royale player.
+Miguel Moreno (born May 8, 2008), better known as Pollo is an American-Mexican professional Fortnite Battle Royale player and YouTuber.
 Having won four FNCS titles, one of which being the 2024 FNCS Global Championship, he is widely regarded as one of the best Fortnite Battle Royale players of recent years.

 Fortnite career

 2020–2023: Early career on NA West

 Playing on the North America West server, Moreno qualified for his first FNCS grand finals in Chapter 2 Season 3.
 He wouldn't qualify for another until the 2021 FNCS Grand Royale, subsequently qualifying for the next three FNCS grand finals, albeit never placing higher than 15th.

 Moreno achieved his highest NA West FNCS placement in Chapter 4 Season 1, placing 2nd alongside Defiable, four points below Thorik and Alexander 'Boltz' Feyzjou.